lucspt/create-python-starter/src/create_python_starter/templates/flask/docs/guides/schemas.md

 def login(body: User): # the decorator will pass the result if `body` is requested
   # login user...
 ```

+If you are wondering what the `validate_request` decorator is, it is a library of ours
+that we use to validate flask requests.

 Read up on the their [docs](https://docs.pydantic.dev/latest/) for more!